surilindur/comunica-components/packages/actor-rdf-join-inner-restart/README.md

 * `evaluationAfterMetadataUpdate`: Whether the actor should evaluate join plans upon metadata updates.
 Defaults to `false`.
 * `evaluationInterval`: When specified, the actor will evaluate join plans every *n* milliseconds specified by this value.
 Defaults to `undefined`.
 * `restartLimit`: When specified, limits the number of join restarts to this value.
 Defaults to `undefined`.
+* `restartThreshold`: When specified, restarts to query plan are only allowed when the number of bindings produced is below this share of the total estimage.
+Defaults to `0.5`.
+* `wrapAllJoins`: Whether all joins should be wrapped.
+When set to `false`, only the topmost join is wrapped.
+Defaults to `false`.